hexdump0815/vcvrack-dockerbuild-v1/README.md

 ## vcvrack dockerbuild for the v1 development version

-this is my dockerbuild setup to easily build vcvrack v1 arm in both 32bit and 64bit versions - all that on ubuntu 18.04. it contains all the patches i used to get it built especially on arm (for instance using the simde project to translate the sse code to arm neon code as good as possible in a semiautomatic way).
+this is my dockerbuild setup to easily build vcvrack v1 arm in both 32bit and 64bit versions - all that on ubuntu 18.04 and raspbian buster. it contains all the patches i used to get it built especially on arm (for instance using the simde project to translate the sse code to arm neon code as good as possible in a semiautomatic way).

 planned for version 1.1.0: if you have the vst and au sdk's then you can put them in vst-sdk and au-sdk directories like shown in the corresponding readme files. i can't put them here for licensing reasons. without them the vst plugins cannot and will not be built.